 I guess it's time to start stockpiling old PC keyboards.
 Though there are still some with the proper layout, who knows how long they will last.

 PS: Every wireless keyboard sucks, too.
+(2017: No longer true.
+There are good ones now.)
 They lag behind a fast typer (if you haven't noticed this, you just suck at typing, sorry :)).
 They miss keypresses.
 Their (reliable) range is horrible.
 Some of them have receivers/transmitters which are so directional that they stop working reliably if things move slightly.
 You end up having to put the keyboard right next to the receiver, such that it might as well be wired.
 The non-Bluetooth ones are not secure at all, broadcasting your keystrokes to everyone nearby with an encoding that is fairly easy to break (and sometimes is broken by accident by people with the same keyboard type).
 (It's great how they'll broadcast most of your keypresses through the walls of your house, yet sometimes miss letters completely when the receiver is right next to the keyboard.
 Brilliant.
 They've managed to combine the worst of both worlds.
 Well done!)
 The Bluetooth ones have issues with keys becoming 'stuck' down and repeating for several seconds until the stupid thing reestablishes its connection.
 Wireless keyboards are a complete failure of technology.
 Why is it that wireless mice and game controllers work brilliantly, with fantastic responsiveness, range and reliability, yet keyboards -- which should be more simple -- fail so badly?
 Maybe it's to increase battery life, since mice and game controllers need recharging far more often than keyboards, but if that's the case they've taken things too far and made the keyboards unusable outside of casual scenarios.
 I have a wireless keyboard for the computer under my TV, where these hassles are worth putting up with for obvious reasons, but I've given up on them for proper desktop use, after trying several brands and types over the years.
 The tech is not fit for purpose.

 PPS: For the last few years, I've been using the Microsoft Comfort Curve 2000 v1.0: